A stability bound on the $T$-linear resistivity of conventional metals

 Clearly, for $\lambda_0 \gtrsim 0.5$ the low-temperature CDW (a true broken-symmetry insulator) melts to a state with finite but insulating resistivity, to wit $d\rho/dT < 0$.
 Above a temperature $T^*_\rho$ which, for large $\lambda_0$, is roughly the bipolaron binding energy, $T^*_\rho \approx \gamma^2/K$, we find that $d\rho/dT > 0$ again, but with a substantial non-zero extrapolated $T\to 0$ intercept despite the absence of disorder. $T^*_\rho$ approximately coincides with the appearance of a pseudogap in the single-particle density of states, indicated by $T^*$ in our phase diagram~\cite{Esterlis:2018,Esterlis:2019}.
 The essential observation is that for the range of temperatures we are interested in ($\omega_0 \ll T \ll E_F$) there is a sharp metal-to-insulator crossover in the resistivity at $\lambda \sim 1$ driven by pseudogap formation, and hence a bound on the metallic $T$-linear resistivity.

 We stress that this metal-to-insulator crossover is a reflection of local polaron physics, and is conceptually unrelated to a low-temperature CDW transition.
 Where $T^*$ is well above $T_\text{CDW}$, the CDW correlation length is small at the crossover.
+We have also carried out simulations at lower densities where charge ordering is suppressed, yet we find $T^*$ remains essentially unchanged (see Appendix~\ref{app:additionaldata}).
 In addition, we can accurately describe the crossover using an approximation that completely neglects correlations between phonon displacements on different sites, as discussed below.

-\textbf{Relation to theory.} On the metallic side of the phase diagram we find that the conventional MEBG theory captures remarkably well the behavior of thermodynamic observables\cite{Esterlis:2019} as well as the dc resistivity.
+\textbf{Relation to theory. } On the metallic side of the phase diagram we find that the conventional MEBG theory captures remarkably well the behavior of thermodynamic observables~\cite{Esterlis:2019} as well as the dc resistivity.
 Comparisons of the resistivity between the MEBG theory and Monte Carlo are shown in Fig.~\ref{fig:rhoTlin}.
+(The agreement with MEBG theory in the metallic regime further validates the use of $M \to \infty$ in the Monte Carlo simulations.)
 A different approach is required for the insulator and crossover region.
 We have found that modelling the phonons in a ``local'' approximation as disorder with vanishing correlation length---i.e.~ignoring correlations between phonon displacements on different sites---produces reasonable quantitative agreement with the Monte Carlo data.

-Formally, the Holstein model with $\omega_0 = 0$ constitutes an annealed disorder problem; see~Eq.~\eqref{eq:Annealed_Average}.
+Formally, the Holstein model with $\omega_0 = 0$ constitutes an annealed disorder problem; see Eq.~\eqref{eq:Annealed_Average}.
 The joint probability distribution for the site potentials $v_i=\gamma x_i$ is $P[V] \propto e^{-\beta H_\text{ph}[V] + \ln Z_\text{e}[V]}$, where $Z_\text{e}[V] = \Tr e^{-\beta H_\text{e}[V]}$ is the electronic partition function computed for the given potential realization $V = \{v_i\}$.
 In general $P[V]$ is a complicated non-local $T$-dependent object.
 We would like to approximately replace it with a local disorder distribution $P_\text{loc}[V] = \prod_i p(v_i)$.
 The on-site distributions $p(v_i)$, in turn, can be extracted from the Monte Carlo data, with representative results shown in Fig.~\ref{fig:distb+dos}.

 We can obtain a crude representation of $p(v)$ by considering the statistical properties of a single isolated site (no hopping), for which we can compute the phonon distribution $p_\text{ss}(v)$ exactly as a function of the chemical potential $\mu$ and temperature $T$: